🔄

 The core is the heart of your steel door, filling the space between the outer steel panels.
 Many high-quality doors feature a steel-stiffened core, which contains steel ribs for incredible strength, making them perfect for busy entryways.
 The thickness of the steel itself is measured in gauge—the lower the number, the thicker the steel.
 While 18-gauge is a common standard that provides an excellent balance of strength and weight, you can find options ranging from 14 to 18 gauge.
 This construction ensures your door can handle daily use without denting or warping.

-Frame and Jamb Components
+Understanding the Frame and Jamb

 A door is only as strong as its frame.
 The frame and jamb are the unsung heroes that provide structural integrity and security for the entire entryway.
 In a quality steel door system, these components are also made from heavy-duty steel, typically in 14, 16, or 18-gauge thickness.
 Look for designs that include perimeter steel channels and internal stiffeners.
 These features reinforce the door's structure, making it highly resistant to impact and forced entry.
 A solid frame ensures your door hangs correctly, operates smoothly, and provides lasting performance against external pressures.

-How Thermal Breaks Prevent Heat Loss
+How Thermal Breaks Stop Heat Loss

 One of the smartest features inside a modern steel door is the thermal break.
 Since metal conducts temperature well, a thermal break is a piece of low-conductivity material—like a composite—placed between the interior and exterior steel skins.
 This barrier effectively stops heat and cold from transferring through the door.
 As explained by the Department of Energy's guides on energy performance, this feature is key to maintaining a comfortable temperature inside your home and can help lower your energy bills year-round.

-The Role of Weather Sealing
+The Importance of Quality Weather Sealing

 To create a truly weatherproof entryway, a steel door relies on high-quality weather sealing, also known as weatherstripping.
 This flexible seal runs along the edges of the door frame, creating a tight barrier against the elements when the door is closed.
 It effectively blocks drafts, prevents rain and moisture from seeping in, and keeps dust and pollen out.
 Good weather sealing not only enhances your home’s energy efficiency by preventing air leaks but also protects the door itself, contributing to its long life and keeping your home comfortable and clean.